jdc20181/EasyChat/README.md

 To find out how to use easy chat, develpment news and change logs of versions visit the <a href="https://github.com/jdc20181/EasyChat/wiki">wiki</a>

 Coming soon!
 Easy Chat For Windows, talk to people around the world!
+(Read the <a href="https://github.com/jdc20181/EasyChat/wiki">wiki</a> for more info!)